-The NCA Black Dog MTB trail is in Philips Park, Whitefield, which is owned by Bury Council.
+The NCA Black Dog MTB trail, owned by Bury Council, is located in Philips Park, Whitefield.

-In 2020 during lockdown, NCA were able to source a small pot of money to revamp the most worn section on the south trail, primarily the jump section.
-NCA commissioned Dirt Factory to undertake the repairs of the trail.
+In 2020, during lockdown, NCA secured funding to revamp the most worn section of the south trail, specifically the jump section.
+NCA commissioned Dirt Factory for the bike trail repairs.

 Volunteers have been a much-valued asset during the maintenance of the trail, without them helping on the trail much of the work would not have be completed.
 What a great team!
 We hope to start a regular volunteer trail crew to assist with the future repairs, to ensure the sites longevity.